 This is one of my favorite art museums in the world!
 With many world-famous paintings, sculptures, and artists, a stop at this huge museum is right on the same level as seeing the Louvre or D’Orsay during a trip to Paris!

 There are several museums that are perfect if you have kids, but even as an adult, the Shedd Aquarium is a fun site to see.
 With 32,000 different marine animals, it is really fun to walk through, watch the whales, and have a great afternoon!

 Navy Pier is iconic, complete with amazing views of the city and Lake Michigan, plus has a Ferris wheel, shops, restaurants, and more!
 The Crystal Gardens and Miller Lite Beer Garden are some great spots to check out while there!

 If you’re in Chicago, you have to visit Millennium Park.
 The big mirror bean is a must to take a photo in front of, and you have to explore the ice rink in winter/large fountains in summer.
 It is a fun park to wander around and take photos.

 I’ve mentioned this plenty of times, but the Magnificent Mile, or Mag Mile, has the best shopping around.
 Whether you want designer clothes or classic stores like H&M, Forever 21, or the Disney Store, you’ve got to visit this area.
 There are also so many great restaurants and a few candy stores to try too.

-Another great place to shop, the Water Tower is an iconic Chicago building with a food court, the American Girl Doll store, and many other classic mall stores.
+Another great place to shop, Water Tower Place is an iconic Chicago building with a food court, the American Girl Doll store, and many other classic mall stores.

 - Catch a Baseball Game at Wrigley Field

 If you’re here in the spring and summer, catching a baseball game at Wrigley Field is a must.
 Have a ballpark hotdog and wash it down with an ice-cold beer while cheering on the Cubs or whoever else is in town playing against them.
 I may or may not be bitter about the World Series defeat of my Cleveland Guardians from 2016.

 - Chicago River Walk